ticepd/msp430-examples/README.md

 | 11-sevenSegment       | Countinuously count from 0-9 on a seven segment disply
 | 12-sevenSegCounter    | Use the onboard switch to increment the count on the seven segment display
 | 13-pwmTest            | Fading effect on onboard Green LED using hardware PWM
+| 14-softwarePWM        | Implementation of PWM using software time delays